NCAR/ccpp-framework/doc/briefing_pm.md

-# capgen-ng — Briefing for Project Management
+# capgen — Briefing for Project Management

 *Companion to `doc/briefing.md` (the developer walk-through) and `doc/redesign_analysis.md` (the deep-dive technical comparison of prebuild and capgen).
-This document targets project leadership and program managers; it summarises the case for `capgen-ng` in terms of product risk, schedule, and cross-organization impact rather than implementation detail.*
+This document targets project leadership and program managers; it summarises the case for `capgen` in terms of product risk, schedule, and cross-organization impact rather than implementation detail.*